riyansh100/chat-backend/README.md

 A real-time WebSocket-based event routing backbone built in Go, with Redis used for cross-instance fan-out and warm-start caching.

-This is not a frontend project and not a chat application.
+> **Note**: This is not a frontend project and not a chat application.
 All interaction is done via Go programs and terminal-based clients.

 ---